Written by JobSiteCare, Mike Russo, CSP | March 22, 2024

 • Urgent Care or Specialist Referral: If the injury requires more advanced care, the physician facilitates a referral to a local urgent care facility or a relevant specialist.

-• Comprehensive Case Management: A dedicated case manager oversees each worker’s case.
+• Comprehensive Case Management: A dedicated case manager handles each worker’s case, ensuring seamless worker’s comp case management.
 This case manager coordinates care, promotes clear communication among all stakeholders (the worker, healthcare providers, and the employer), and tracks the treatment progress.

 • Seamless Return-to-Work: We prioritize a safe and sustainable return to work for injured employees.
 Our team collaborates with the worker and their employer to develop a customized return to work program, potentially incorporating modified duties or a gradual reintegration plan to reduce the risk of re-injury.